WHAT IS EMOTIONALLY UNSTABLE (BORDERLINE) PERSONALITY DISORDER?

 9. Transient, stress-related paranoid ideation, or severe dissociation

 These symptoms may manifest themselves in various ways.
 For instance, for some people 'frantic effort to avoid feeling abandoned' means not being able to be alone and becoming clingy, whilst for others it is about chronically isolating themselves altogether to avoid disappointment or hurt.

 Sometimes people with BPD seem to view the world in a black-or-white, ‘all good or all bad’ fashion.
 This can be confusing and frustrating to the people around you, but it may be the only way you can safely experience the world at a certain point in time.

-Often, the most painful part of having BPD may be feeling misunderstood by those close to you.
-Unfortunately, the BPD traits may eventually push away or sabotage what you actually need and desire most – real intimacy and attachment.
+Often, the most painful part of having BPD is being misunderstood by and isolated from those close to you.
+Unfortunately, the BPD traits may eventually push away or sabotage what you actually need and desire most – real closeness and stable relationships.
 Although it may not seem like that to the outside world, people with BPD are often extremely sensitive and intuitive.
 If the traits are not well managed, you can appear to be both dependent and hostile, which in most cases makes for turbulent relationships.

 Using Google, you will be able to find a lot of information about BPD online.
 However, not all of them are up-to-date or accurate.
-It is important to identify trusted sources for information regarding your health.
-Here is a glossary of key terms associated with personality disorders from the Emergence website.
+It is important to identify trusted, affirmative sources for information.

 BPD and perceptive giftedness